FumiyukiKato/PCT/experiment/README.md

 #### SGX-based approach
-- You need to prepare machine with Intel SGX and driver.
+- You need to prepare machine with Intel SGX and setup sdk.
 ```
-$ export PCT_DIR=/root-of-this-repo
+$ cd sgxPSI
-$ cd docker/build
+$ make
-$ ./build_and_run.sh
+$ ./app 1000000
 ```

 #### Fastest OT-based approach